JAVA-FULLSTACK-GROUP-F/Repo-Zero-Hunger/Doc5_Ver2Database Design.md

 The combined list of database tables would include:

-User Table - This table would store information about each user, such as their name, email address, date of birth, weight, height, and any medical conditions they have.
+User Table - This table would store information about each user, such as their name, email address, password, age now, date of birth and phone no.

 Meal Table - This table would store information about each meal, including the date and time it was consumed, the user who consumed it, and any notes about the meal (such as where it was consumed or who prepared it).